fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 So let's summarise what we've done here:

-* **Create a Solution**: A solution (*.sln) file is one which brings together multiple projects that you create into a single unified entity.
+* **Create a Solution**: A solution (*.sln) file is one which brings together multiple projects into a single unified entity.
 * **Create Several Projects**: We can create any number of projects in a solution.
 Usually you would have a project for your library and a separate project for your tests of that library.
   Similarly, your CLI will typically be a separate project also.
 Of course, you may create as